actions-marketplace-validations/shry_gitcha-action/README.md

 ## Workflow for an existing repo

-If you want to add the GitHub action to an existing repo, you have to add a new workflow file in `.github/workflows/`.
+If you want to add the GitHub action to an existing repo, you have to add a new workflow yaml file in `.github/workflows/`.

 ### Letter of application after new release